LiveLike/livelike-docs/docs/Platform/quests/how-to-create-a-quest-in-cms.md

 #### On the Create Quest page, enter the following details:

-* Quest Name – e.g., “New User Quest”
+* Quest Name – e.g., “Feature Explore Quest”
 * Description (optional) – Brief summary of the quest’s purpose.
 * Quest Duration – Choose one of the three options: